cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/azure-access-control-iam-policy-management.md

 **SpaceONE** highly recommends, setting appropriate permissions to Resource groups for each purpose.

-Please, Set service accounts, to Create APIs for each Use Case:
+Please set service accounts to Create APIs for each Use Case:

 * [General Collector](#general-collector)